d-krupke/cpsat-primer/building_an_optimization_api.md

    processing them in the background with workers.
 This allows our API to handle tasks asynchronously, offloading computationally expensive processes to background workers and thus improving the API's responsiveness.

-4. **OR-Tools**: OR-Tools is an open-source software suite for optimization, developed by Google.
-It provides various algorithms for solving optimization problems, including the TSP.
-We use OR-Tools for its robust and efficient implementations.

 ### Project Structure